beachfront/beachfront-io-android-sdk/README.md

 ## Requirements

 * BeachFront IO app id & Ad Unit id
-* BeachFront SDK SDK Jar
+* BeachFront SDK Jar
 * Android 1.5 and above
 * Android Support Library

 ## Installation
 1. Access the beachfront.io Console and register your application to get your App ID & Ad unit Id;
-2. Download the BeachFront Android AD SDK, copy into the /lib folder of your Android Project.
-Make sure the lib is selected in the Order and Export tab of the Java Build Path panel.
+2. Download the BeachFront Android AD SDK & Android Support Library, copy into the /lib folder of your Android Project.
+Make sure the jar files in lib is selected in the Order and Export tab of the Java Build Path panel.
 3. Add following required permession in your AndroidManifest.xml

 ```